 Learn more about our clinical trials and the highly specialized care teams that lead them.

-At the Neuro-Oncology Branch (NOB) and NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) clinic, Dr. Penas-Prado’s research is focused on developing clinical trials for patients with rare central nervous system (CNS) tumors, with a specific interest in adult medulloblastoma and ependymoma.
+At the Neuro-Oncology Branch (NOB) and NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) Clinic, Dr. Penas-Prado’s research is focused on developing clinical trials for patients with rare central nervous system (CNS) tumors, with a specific interest in adult medulloblastoma and ependymoma.
 Within this area, she is currently the principal investigator on a trial that evaluates the efficacy of nivolumab on select rare central nervous system tumors.
-The trial was initially only open at the NIH, but has since converted into a multi-center study through the Brain Tumor Trials Collaborative (BTTC) led by the NOB.
+The trial was initially only open at the NIH, but has since been converted into a multi-center study through the Brain Tumor Trials Collaborative (BTTC), led by the NOB.
 The goal of this trial is to come closer to discovering the patient populations or tumor subtypes that are sensitive to nivolumab treatment, which specifically targets the protein PD-1 to boost immune function.
 The trial will also involve collecting data for correlative studies to assess immune function from blood and tumor tissue, through which Dr. Penas-Prado hopes to determine why immunotherapy is unsuccessful in certain patients—as well as how we can enhance responses in those who respond well.

 The second facet of Dr. Penas-Prado’s research is a multi-center tumor tissue and clinical outcomes research project to retrospectively collect and analyze tumor tissue and detailed clinical information from patients with rare CNS tumors who are already deceased.
 The goal of this work is to eventually correlate the molecular characteristics obtained by performing analysis on the tumor tissue with treatment and outcomes.
-She hopes that having a record of the tumor tissue—along with clinical information from the patient’s in-person visits—may result in a better understanding of the natural history as well as the molecular risk factors associated with the tumor.
-Dr. Penas-Prado is confident that this collaborative study will help better define the prognostic groups based on molecular and clinical data and improve standard of care for rare CNS tumor patients.
+She hopes that having a record of the tumor tissue—along with clinical information from the patient’s in-person visits—will result in a better understanding of the natural history as well as the molecular risk factors associated with the tumor.
+Dr. Penas-Prado is confident that this collaborative study will help better define prognostic groups based on molecular and clinical data and improve standard of care for rare CNS tumor patients.